barbazul/1kfa/mod_guide_player.md

 When you are instructed to take a Wound:

  * **If you already have 2 wounds**:
-    - the character is incapacitated
+    - your character is incapacitated
  * **Otherwise**:
-    1. The GM describes how the character was wounded
+    1. The GM describes how your character was wounded
     2. Place a *Wound token* on your *Exhaustion pile*
     3. Randomly draw a *wound card* from the supply and place it in your *discard pile*.
 It will now start cycling between your Deckahedron